 (This story was updated July 28, 2020, to reflect clarifications from the Michigan Department of Insurance and Financial Services.)

-Public Acts 21 and 22, amendments to the state’s Insurance Code, were adopted by the Michigan Legislature last year.
+Public Acts 21 and 22, amendments to the state’s Insurance Code, were adopted by the Michigan Legislature last year and become active Tuesday, July 1.

 Before reform, Michigan drivers were required to pay a set, state-required charge for personal injury protection, or PIP, insurance.
 This coverage pays the medical costs of the insured for injuries due to auto accidents.

 As a “no-fault” system, Michigan drivers were previously required to purchase unlimited PIP through the state.
-Reform now allows you to select the level of PIP you want.
-The level of PIP coverage you choose will impact the cost of your auto insurance coverage.
+Reform will allow you to select the level of PIP you want.
+The level of PIP coverage selected will impact your cost of auto insurance coverage.

 The PIP options available to Michigan drivers under auto insurance reform are as follows: